dennisorellana2/DATA-101-Introduction-to-Data-Science/README.md

 These were some of my first projects in R studio for a data science class.

+### Avocados DATA 101 Project 1
+DATA 101 Project 1 will use dplyr to do data cleaning and presentation of data from a .csv file.

-### Exam Perforance DATA101 Project 3
+### Exam Perforance DATA 101 Project 3

-This project is focused on using statistical inference techniques to analyze data.
+DATA 101 Project 3 was focused on using statistical inference techniques to analyze data.

 https://www.kaggle.com/spscientist/students-performance-in-exams